egnha/valaddin/README.md

 function values.
 Additionally, ensurer provides an experimental replacement for `function()` that builds functions with type-validated arguments.

 * [typeCheck](https://github.com/jimhester/typeCheck), together with [Types for
 R](https://github.com/jimhester/types), enables the creation of functions with type-validated arguments by means of special type annotations.
-This approach is "dual" to that of valaddin: whereas valaddin specifies input checks as _predicate functions with scope_, typeCheck specifies input checks as _arguments with type_.
+This approach is orthogonal to that of valaddin: whereas valaddin specifies input checks as _predicate functions with scope_, typeCheck specifies input checks as _arguments with type_.